chainstack/docs/docs/platform/view-node-resources-allocation.md

 * Node — the CPU, memory, and storage allocated to your Tezos node.

+Fuse:

+* Node — the CPU, memory, and storage allocated to your Fuse node.

 Bitcoin:

 * Node — the CPU, memory, and storage allocated to your Bitcoin node.